backdoer/data-structures/wiki/derik_hasvold_swift_example.md

 //here is an example of a closure in swift.
 This closure is labeled as a parameter called "completionBlock"  an explict reference to "self" is made in brackets, then the variables the getUser returns are named as "userJSON" and "errorCode".
 The logic of the closure is defined after the "in" statement. userApi.getUser(id, completionBlock: { [weak self](userJSON, errorCode) in //make the reference to self explicitly weak
-				guard let strongSelf = self else { return } //guard statement = create strong, immutable instace of self called "strongSelf" if self is not nil, if it's not then return or break out of the closure.
+				guard let strongSelf = self else { return } //guard statement = create strong, immutable instance of self called "strongSelf" if self is not nil, if it's not then return or break out of the closure.
                 //guard let statement is a simple way to do error handling in swift
 				// error
 				if (errorCode != nil || userJSON == nil) {